Métal Hurlant: 2021 revival

 Vincent Bernière launched Metal Hurlant for 2021.
 This third volume of Métal Hurlant was launched via crowdfunding, on the KissKissBankBank platform.
 The first issue was published 29 September, with four issues a year (two with new content and two with classic content) planned.
 The third issue was published in March 2022, and included the story "Aquarium" by French author Léo Quievreux.

 A Polish edition of the relaunched magazine, overlapping with reprints of classic issues, premiered in December 2021.

+2025 revival

+In November 2024, Humanoids announced that they would be relaunching an English version of the magazine, and began a Kickstarter crowdfunding campaign for the first issue on November 13, 2024.
+The magazine returned to print in June 2025 as a quarterly edition.

 Stories

-Stories that were published in the original Métal hurlant include:
+Stories that were published in the original Métal Hurlant include: